Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Pumpkin on a Stick

-Pumpkin on a Stick can be grown in full sun or partial shade.
+Pumpkin on a stick can be grown in full sun or partial shade.
 Full sun is preferable, resulting in strong plants.
 Grown in partial shade, the plants are smaller and weaker, with fewer fruits.
 Whether grown in sun or shade, plan to stake your plants.
-Even though the branches are woody, the growing fruit is heavy so the plants will require support.
+Even though the branches are woody, the growing fruit is heavy so the plants will require support to prevent them from falling over.
 The plants do best in rich loamy soil that is well-drained.
-Plant them 3 feet apart to give them plenty of room to grow as well as to maximize air circulation between plants.
+Plant them 3 feet apart to give them plenty of room to grow as well as to maximize air circulation between plants which will prevent powdery mildew.
 The fruit will be ready to dry 70 days after germination.
 It will be ready to eat in less time which will vary depending on the amount of sunlight, heat and water the plants receive.

 How to Grow Pumpkin on a Stick From Seed

-Pumpkin on a Stick is easy to grow from seed as long as you keep in mind that this is a tropical plant and needs hot weather to germinate and grow.
+Pumpkin on a stick is easy to grow from seed as long as you keep in mind that this is a tropical plant and needs hot weather and warm soil to germinate and grow.

-You can direct sow the seeds in your garden 2 to 4 weeks after your last frost when the soil temperature reaches 70⁰F.
+You can direct sow the seeds in your garden 2 to 4 weeks after your last frost when the soil temperature reaches 70⁰F and the soil has warmed.
 Plant the seeds ¼ inch deep and 2 to 3 feet apart.
 Germination should occur in 10 to 20 days.
-No thinning will be necessary because of the large spacing.
+No thinning will be necessary because of the wide spacing.

 Most gardeners prefer to start their seeds indoors.
 Start them 6 to 8 weeks before your last frost date.
 Plant the seeds ¼ inch deep.
 It is recommended that you use a heat mat to warm the soil.
 The ideal soil temperature for germination is 70⁰F to 80⁰F.
 Germination should occur in 10 to 20 days.
 You can transplant your seedlings outdoors after your last frost when the soil is at least 60⁰F.
 Space the seedlings 3 feet apart.